 NEW LEADERSHIP DELIVERING RESULTS FOR OUR COMMUNITY

 My wife Carole and I have been married for 26 years.
 We live in the Twin Oaks Valley area along with our daughters, Cailin and Brooke.
-Carole is a retired sheriff's deputy and currently works a the Palomar College Fire Academy.
-Cailin is a paralegal working in San Diego, and Brooke works in San Marcos as she completes her college studies.
+Carole is a retired sheriff's deputy and currently works at the Palomar College Fire Academy.
+Cailin is a paralegal working in San Diego, and Brooke works in North County as she completes her college studies.
 When I'm not busy volunteering my time, I work at my sole-proprietor consulting business in my home.
-I am also an adjunct instructor at Palomar College, specifically teaching at the college's police academy.

 These experiences showed me how important well-engineered roads and traffic control devices are to the safety of the motoring public as well as bicyclists and pedestrians.
 When I retired from the sheriff's department, I applied to and was selected to serve a four-year term on the San Marcos Traffic Commission.
 This allowed me to give back my experiences to the public as well as city staff and project presenters when making decisions regarding the use, updating and adjustments to our local roads.

 In 2018, I was selected to sit as a Planning Commissioner for San Marcos.
 I applied my experiences and used them to present constructive opinions on proposals to the Commission.
 I am proud to have played an important part in several key decisions that led to the approval of projects in our City.
 My thoughts and opinions have factored in city council decisions leading to the approval of well thought out projects that positively impact our city.
 These decisions include:

 A preschool for the North Twin Oaks area

 A care facility located off San Elijio Road and S. Rancho Santa Fe Road